Liquefied Natural Gas (LNG)

 What is LNG?

 Liquefied natural gas, or LNG, is natural gas in a liquid form.
 When natural gas is cooled to minus 259 degrees Fahrenheit (minus 161 degrees Celsius), it becomes a clear, colorless, odorless liquid.
 LNG is neither corrosive nor toxic.
-See more information in our Frequently Asked Questions About LNG.
+This liquid form allows large volumes of natural gas to be transported to locations unreached by gas pipelines.

 LNG in California